-Automatic energy switching services trawl the whole energy market to find you the best deal and automatically switch your energy tariff, so you never have to worry about switching energy providers again.
-This post compares the best auto-switching energy companies in the UK.
+Automatic energy switching companies trawl the whole energy market to find the best tariff for you and switch you to it automatically.
+These sites will help you save money on utilities with little or no effort.
+This post compares the best automatic energy switching services in the UK.

 Did you know that most energy suppliers increase your tariff after your first year of joining them?
 According to Ofgem, the energy regulator, switching away from a default tariff to a cheaper deal could save a typical household up to £305 a year.
 Ofgem encourages households to shop around for the best energy deals to access these savings.